-Investigational medicinal products should be produced in accordance with the principles and the detailed guidelines of Good Manufacturing Practice for Medicinal Products.
-Other guidelines should be taken into account where relevant and as appropriate to the stage of development of the product.
-Procedures need to be flexible to provide for changes as knowledge of the process increases, and appropriate to the stage of development of the product.
+Procedures need to be flexible to provide for changes as knowledge of the process increases and appropriate to the stage of development of the products.

-In clinical trials there may be added risk to participating subjects compared to patients treated with marketed products.
-The application of GMP to the manufacture of investigational medicinal products is intended to ensure that trial subjects are not placed at risk, and that the results of clinical trials are unaffected by inadequate safety, quality or efficacy arising from unsatisfactory manufacture.
-Equally, it is intended to ensure that there is consistency between batches of the same investigational medicinal product used in the same or different clinical trials, and that changes during the development of an investigational medicinal product are adequately documented and justified.
+In clinical trials there may be added risk to the subjects compared to patients treated with authorised medicinal products.
+The application of good manufacturing practice for the manufacture and import of investigational medicinal products is intended to ensure that subjects are not placed at undue risk, and that the results of clinical trials are unaffected by inadequate quality, safety or efficacy arising from unsatisfactory manufacture or import.
+(Note: the reference to 'Import' here and in other parts of this annex refers to importation activities into the relevant country, which should be performed in accordance with applicable national laws/requirements.)
+Equally, it is intended to ensure that there is consistency between batches of the same investigational medicinal product used in the same or different clinical trials and that changes during the development of an investigational medicinal product are adequately documented and justified.

-The production of investigational medicinal products involves added complexity in comparison to marketed products by virtue of the lack of fixed routines, variety of clinical trial designs, consequent packaging designs, the need, often, for randomisation and blinding and increased risk of product cross-contamination and mix up.
-Furthermore, there may be incomplete knowledge of the potency and toxicity of the product and a lack of full process validation, or, marketed products may be used which have been re-packaged or modified in some way.

-These challenges require personnel with a thorough understanding of, and training in, the application of GMP to investigational medicinal products.
-Cooperation is required with trial sponsors who undertake the ultimate responsibility for all aspects of the clinical trial including the quality of investigational medicinal products.
+The production of investigational medicinal products involves added complexity in comparison with authorised medicinal products by virtue of lack of fixed routines, variety of clinical trial designs and consequent packaging designs.
+Randomisation and blinding add to that complexity an increased risk of product cross-contamination and mix-up.
+Furthermore, there may be incomplete knowledge of the potency and toxicity of the product and a lack of full process validation.
+Moreover, authorised products may be used which have been repackaged or modified in some way.
+These challenges require personnel with a thorough understanding of and training in the application of good manufacturing practice to investigational medicinal products.
 The increased complexity in manufacturing operations requires a highly effective quality system.